Blog Posts Expanding Product Lines for The Honest Kitchen

-Saddle Creek fulfills the pet food company’s orders from distribution centers in Buena Park, Calif., and Joliet, Ill.
+Saddle Creek fulfills the pet food company’s orders from distribution centers in Joliet, Ill.; San Diego and Buena Park, Calif., Las Vegas, Nev.; and Lexington, Ky.

-As Inbound Logistics chronicled earlier this year, Saddle Creek helped The Honest Kitchen fill a surge in orders during the pandemic.
+As Inbound Logistics chronicled, Saddle Creek helped The Honest Kitchen fill a surge in orders during the pandemic.
 The time-tested partnership has also enabled the pet-food company to explore new avenues for growth.

 The Saddle Creek team is a natural extension of our business.”

 – Joey Smits, Director of Inventory Management and Logistics, The Honest Kitchen